Central values of additive twists of cuspidal $L$-functions: Background: Weight Laplacians and additive twists

 which by \cite[Theorem 8.4]{Sh94} induces an $\R$-linear isomorphism from $S_k(\Gamma)$ to the parabolic cohomology group $H^1_P(\Gamma, X)$.
-This is what is known as the Eichler--Shimura isomorphism and it can also be described in terms of the {\it period polynomials}, which were introduced by M. Eichler \cite{Ei59};
+This is what is known as the Eichler--Shimura isomorphism and it can also be described in terms of the {\it period polynomials}, which were introduced by Eichler \cite{Ei59};

-Note that the entries of $u_f(\gamma)$ are the real parts of the coefficients of $\sigma_{f,\gamma}(X)$, up to a scaling by binomial-coefficients.
-The theory of period polynomials has been used to prove important rationality results for (multiplicative twists of) cuspidal $L$-functions \cite{Manin73}.\\ Now for any $0\leq l \leq k-2$, we have
+Note that the entries of $u_f(\gamma)$ are the real parts of the coefficients of $\sigma_{f,\gamma}(X)$, up to a scaling by binomial coefficients.
+The theory of period polynomials has been used to prove important rationality results for (multiplicative twists of) cuspidal $L$-functions \cite{Manin73}.